10 Awesome Sci-Fi Moments

 With its zany story and manic pacing, Innerspace delivers a whole host of cool sci-fi moments, but none are cooler than the miniaturization sequence that see Tuck Pendleton shrank done to the size of an atom.

 inspired by the 1966 science fiction film Fantastic Voyage, Innerspace tells a similar story of a scientific crew exploring the human body.
 Down-on-his-luck naval aviator Lt.
 Tuck Pendleton volunteers for a secret miniaturization experiment and shrunk to microscopic size.
-Sitting in a submersible pod, Pendleton is subjected to high centrifugal forces before being broken down into atomic form via some form of atom-smasher.
-The sequence is visualised via a bright white light spilling out Pendleton in the film’s most stunning moment.
+Sitting in a submersible pod, Pendleton is subjected to high centrifugal forces before being broken down by an atom-smasher.
+The sequence is visualised via a bright white light spilling out of Pendleton, in the film’s most stunning moment.

 X-Men: The Last Stand (2006) – Bridge